 Atomic Bomb Dome is the highest-rated place to visit in Hiroshima right now.

-The largest category is temples, with 122 places to explore.
+The largest category is parks, with 393 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.